PragnyaKhandelwal/Zip-Wizard/README.md

 - **Compression and Decompression**:
   - Implementing the LZ77 for efficient compression.
-  - Restore files reversing the LZ77 compression .
+  - Restore files by reversing the LZ77 compression .

 - **User Interface**: Intuitive, menu-driven command-line interface.